 Whatever your reason, we’ve got you covered.
 We analyse over 150 brokers across 80+ factors, from the competitiveness of their spreads to the quality of their trade execution and regulation.
 Below are ten of the best AvaTrade alternatives.

-A popular alternative to AvaTrade is Plus500, a brokerage regulated by Financial Conduct Authority (FRN 509909) and Cyprus Securities and Exchange Commission (License No. 250/14) and over 10 years in business.
-Another strong alternative is IG, which is regulated by Financial Conduct Authority and ASiC.
+A popular alternative to AvaTrade is City Index, a brokerage regulated by Financial Conduct Authority, ASIC and MAS and over 35 years in business.
+Another strong alternative is XTB, which is regulated by Financial Conduct Authority, KNF, and CMB..

-Here are some of the key reasons why traders choose Plus500 and IG over AvaTrade:
+Here are some of the key reasons why traders choose City Index and XTB over AvaTrade :

-If Plus500 isn’t quite right, we’ve also listed ten suitable AvaTrade alternatives below.
+If City Index isn’t quite right, we’ve also listed ten suitable AvaTrade alternatives below.
 You can click between the different instruments to compare each broker’s spreads for that instrument.